Saint Mary's College ranks among the top 100 Best National Liberal Arts Colleges for 2015 published by U.S. News & World Report.

 - Wide range of club and intramural sports available to Saint Mary’s students through both Saint Mary’s College and the University of Notre Dame.

-More than 90 percent of Saint Mary’s students receive some form of financial aid, totaling more than $30 million in institutional grants and scholarships.
+100 percent of Saint Mary’s students receive some form of financial aid, totaling more than $35 million in institutional grants and scholarships.

 - More than 93% of Saint Mary's graduates one-year out are employed full-time, and/or enrolled in graduate school or participating in other full-time activities such as service/volunteer work.